 - Only use close-ups naturally within your scene.

-The real trick is to remember that close-ups are just one tool in a filmmaker or cinematographer’s arsenal.
-When used in conjunction with long shots and medium shots, as well as establishing shots, cowboy shots and standard shot-reverse-shot formats, close-ups can be the icing on the cake for any memorable scene.
+The real trick is to remember that these shots are just one tool in a filmmaker or cinematographer’s arsenal.
+When used in conjunction with a long shot or medium shots, as well as establishing shots, cowboy shots and standard shot-reverse-shot formats, close-ups can be the icing on the cake for any memorable scene.

 If you’re interested in exploring some more shot theory and general filmmaking advice and analysis, check out some of these awesome articles from the Soundstripe blog:

 - Master Shot: The One Cinematography Shot to Rule Them All

 - Power Dynamics in Film: The Impact of a Low Angle Shot

 - What Filmmakers Can Learn From the Kuleshov Effect